Hydro EMPowerment Network

 Knowledge Exchange for Community Micro Hydro in South and Southeast Asia

 News from WISIONS posted on November 26th, 2021

-Pico and micro hydro power (P/MHP) systems (defined as systems with a capacity smaller than 100 kW) have huge potential in many remote areas around the world and especially in the humid and hilly regions of South and Southeast Asia.
+Pico and microhydro power (P/MHP) systems (defined as systems with a capacity smaller than 100 kW) have a huge potential in many remote areas around the world and especially in the humid and hilly regions of South and Southeast Asia.
 Although micro hydro is well established in several countries in the region, it has yet to reach its full potential.

 The needs that are primarily addressed for off-grid communities are electrical services, such as for lighting and communications, as well as productive and agricultural uses such as milling or irrigation.
 In the current context of high fuel and electricity prices this technology can also play an important role in generating clean electricity in areas that are connected to the national grid, but which suffer from an unreliable electricity supply.

 The need to develop a network was highlighted by several organisations working with WISIONS.
-As a first step a workshop was held in February 2012 in Colombo, Sri Lanka.
-There were 10 participating organisations, from the Philippines, Thailand, Lao PDR, Sri Lanka, India and Nepal, together with members of the WISIONS team.
+As a first step a workshop was held in February 2012 in Colombo, Sri Lanka, which was attended by 10 organisations from the Philippines, Thailand, Lao PDR, Sri Lanka, India and Nepal, together with members of the WISIONS team.
 As a result of the ideas generated during this workshop the Hydro Empowerment Network was formed.
 For a list of all members, please visit this link.
 For details on becoming an HPNET member, please follow this link.